akramus/java-useful-samples/README.md

 ## web project skeleton deployed to wildfly
 - coming soon

-## maven plugins : must have in jour maven project
+## maven plugins : must have in your maven project
 - coming soon